Qualified Charitable Distributions

-- Federal — You do not recognize the transfer to Princeton AlumniCorps as income, provided it goes directly from the IRA administrator to us; therefore, you are not entitled to an income tax charitable deduction for your gift.
+- Federal — You do not recognize the distribution to Princeton AlumniCorps as income, provided it goes directly from the IRA administrator to us.
+Therefore, you are not entitled to an income tax charitable deduction for your gift.

 Does this transfer qualify as my required minimum distribution?

-Can my spouse also make an IRA Charitable Transfer?
+Can my spouse also make a Qualified Charitable Distribution?

-Yes, every individual who is the owner of a traditional IRA account can use the IRA Charitable Transfer for up to $100,000 each year.
+Yes, every individual who is the owner of a traditional IRA can use the Qualified Charitable Distribution for up to $100,000 each year.

-How do I know if an IRA Charitable Transfer is right for me?
+How do I know if a Qualified Charitable Distribution is right for me?

-- Share this information with your financial advisor.
-Our office can provide further information and examples of this gift plan.
+Share this information with your financial advisor.
+Our office can provide additional information and examples of this gift plan.
 Call us.
 We would be delighted to help.

-What is the procedure to execute an IRA Charitable Transfer?
+What is the procedure to execute a QCD?

 For more information, please contact us.